libgdx/gdx-liftoff/Troubleshooting.md

     meant to be controlled by Gradle, so Gradle changes will take priority.
 Usually Project Structure changes beyond the JDK setting aren't needed, and the JDK settings won't be cleared out.

-At some point in the near future, you could upgrade Gradle to 8.10.2 instead, but that hasn't been released yet.
-When it does release, the steps will be the same as above, just that you would change to "8.10.2" instead of "8.10" .
-The version might also be called "8.11" .
-Gradle 9.0 is expected to have at least some breaking changes, however.

 ### Where is MOE?
 What is MOE?

 The Multi-OS Engine target, which lets you build libGDX games/apps for iOS using a different method than RoboVM, wasn't working for a while, and was removed from Liftoff's options while any combination of Gradle, Gradle plugins, and MOE itself were experiencing bugs.
-This should be resolved as of 1.12.1.16 !
+This should be resolved as of ~~1.12.1.16~~ 1.12.1.17 !
 You can now select MOE in the Platforms selection box.
 How well could it work?
 That depends on what you want to do with it.
 You need a macOS machine at some point to deploy to iOS, but unlike RoboVM, MOE should be able to allow you to write code on Windows or Linux and send it to a (possibly remote) macOS machine to build it.